 5. Speak to A Metal Roof Professional

 Although the tips above have been proven to soundproof metal roofs effectively, we recommend that you speak to a metal roofing contractor.
 Keep in mind that every metal roof, house, and situation is different.
 So if the above solutions don’t work for you, you might want to look for a custom alternative for your particular metal roof.

 So, here you have them: our top 5 ways to soundproof a metal roof.

 If you live in Ontario where September is the wettest month, we highly recommend you start soundproofing your roof during early spring.
-You don’t want to do it in July or August when the weather is at its hottest and you end up with a quiet roof and a farmer’s tan, do you? —which is why we think anytime from April till the end of June is probably the best time to take on a project like this, or any roofing project for that matter.
+You don’t want to do it in July or August when the weather is at its hottest and you end up with a quiet roof and a farmer’s tan, do you? —which is why we think anytime from April till the end of June is probably the best time to take on a metal roof noise reduction, or any roofing project for that matter.